tivaro/pytorch-CycleGAN-and-pix2pix/README.md

 - `monet2photo`, `vangogh2photo`, `ukiyoe2photo`, `cezanne2photo`: The art images were downloaded from [Wikiart](https://www.wikiart.org/).
 The real photos are downloaded from Flickr using the combination of the tags *landscape* and *landscapephotography*.
 The training set size of each class is Monet:1074, Cezanne:584, Van Gogh:401, Ukiyo-e:1433, Photographs:6853.
 - `iphone2dslr_flower`: both classes of images were downlaoded from Flickr.
 The training set size of each class is iPhone:1813, DSLR:3316.
 See more details in our paper.

-To train a model on your own datasets, you need to create a data folder with two subdirectories `trainA` and `trainB` that contain images from domain A and B. You can test your model on your training set by setting ``phase='train'`` in  `test.lua`.
+To train a model on your own datasets, you need to create a data folder with two subdirectories `trainA` and `trainB` that contain images from domain A and B. You can test your model on your training set by setting ``fold='train'`` in  `test.lua`.
 You can also create subdirectories `testA` and `testB` if you have test data.

 You should **not** expect our method to work on just any random combination of input and output datasets (e.g. `cats<->keyboards`).
 From our experiments, we find it works better if two datasets share similar visual content.
 For example, `landscape painting<->landscape photographs` works much better than `portrait painting <-> landscape photographs`. `zebras<->horses` achieves compelling results while `cats<->dogs` completely fails.